Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 This makes them more accurate in-context, cheaper to run, aligned with internal policies, and continuously improving.
 The shift is from general intelligence to operational intelligence.
 Operational intelligence doesn’t require massive research teams or billion-dollar training runs.
 It requires structured data pipelines, feedback loops embedded in workflows, continuous evaluation, and the ability to fine-tune and adapt models over time.

-That’s the key to building systems that compound in value.
+Real talk: that’s the key to building systems that compound in value.
 Some will keep adding AI features on top of rented intelligence.
 Others will build systems that learn from their workflows and become more valuable with every interaction.
 The first group will look innovative for a while.
 The second group will compound.

 Why Ownership Matters